vidbina/restful-resources-js/README.md

     user.save();
 });

+//get all Users
-//get all (depending on your endpoint this is probably not *all*, but the first n or so) UserResource User.get().then(function(users) {
+//(depending on your endpoint this is probably not *all*) User.get().then(function(users) {
     allUsers = users;
 });